Ekagrah/Linux-Ark-Dedicated-Server/README.md

 1) Ensure write premissions to /opt
 2) Follow these instructions to get LinuxGSM - http://gameservermanagers.com/lgsm/arkserver/#gettingstarted
 3) You will now have /opt/linuxgsm.sh, /opt/lgsm, and /opt/arkserver
-NOTE: I no longer use Steam GUI for server updates, but if someone takes that route here is a link to fix the Steam app not launching in Ubuntu https://askubuntu.com/questions/771032/steam-not-opening-in-ubuntu-16-04-lts#771507.

 4) Adjust configuration files per - https://github.com/GameServerManagers/LinuxGSM/wiki/LinuxGSM-Config-Files.
 The documentation talks about having an instance config, for me there already was an "/opt/lgsm/config-lgsm/arkserver/arkserver.cfg" instance config which is what I edited.

 With LGSM setup and configuration set we can install the Dedicated Server, run: